Leftice/AirConcierge/README.md

 ```
 bash run_syn.sh
 ```
 If you want to know the purpose of each instruction in the script and execute it separately, you can refer to 3.
 (Training) and 4.
 (Evaluating on the AirDialogue dev set).
+All experimental results can be found in the ./results folder after running the commands.

 ## 3. Training